open-AIMS/rrap-dg/README.md

 ```

-## rrap-dg Datapackages
+## rrap-dg Data Packages

-The rrap-dg Datapackages are used as inputs by DHW and Cyclone Mortality generate functions.
+The rrap-dg Data Packages are used as inputs by DHW and Cyclone Mortality data generators.
-To generate DHW files, folders `MIROC5`, `NOAA`, `RECOM` and `spatial` are mandatory.
+To generate DHW data cubes, the folders `MIROC5`, `NOAA`, `RECOM` and `spatial` are required.
 To
-generate the Cyclone Mortality file, the folder `cyclone_mortality` is mandatory.
+generate the cyclone mortalities, the folder `cyclone_mortality` is required.

-The Datapackage should be named with the following convention:
+The data package should be named with the following convention:

 `[cluster name]_rrapdg_[YYYY-MM-DD]`